- Our Services

 Immunizations at the Health Center

-Accessibility for All We carry Vaccines for Children (VFC), vaccines for the uninsured and underinsured, vaccines for purchase and we accept most major insurances.
+We carry Vaccines for Children (VFC), vaccines for the uninsured and underinsured, vaccines for purchase and we accept most major insurances.
 Please note that VFC does have an administration fee of $21 for non Medicaid clients and each additional vaccine given that day will be $15.

 Through the 317 publicly funded program, we can vaccinate adults who meet the following criteria with free vaccines: